akgunter/noita-backup-manager/README.md

   * Defaults to listing all sessions and backups
   * Can list N most recent sessions or N most recent backups
   * Can list all backups for a given session
+  * Can print 40-digit SHA1 hashes instead of 7-digit prefixes
 * **backup:** create a new backup from the specified slot
   * *I strongly recommend Saving and Quitting Noita before creating backups.
 Weird things may happen otherwise.*
   * Defaults to backing up `save00`